jonkstevenson/tig/README.md

    # install TIG
    terraform init && terraform validate && terraform apply -auto-approve

-We are installing with all the defaults which is valid for an AWS EC2 instances.
-Review the terraform.tfvars files for additional configurations are changes.
+We are installing with all the defaults which are valid for an new/clean AWS EC2 instances.
+Review the terraform.tfvars files for additional configurationn changes if desired.

 Successful deployment results in: